ibm-cloud-docs/appid/user-admin.md

 ## Migrating user profiles
 {: #migrating-profiles}

-Occasionally, you might need to add an instance of {{site.data.keyword.appid_short_notm}}.
-To help with migrating to the new instance, you can use the export and import APIs.
+Occasionally, you might need to add an instance of {{site.data.keyword.appid_short_notm}} to your account to help ensure high availability or disaster recovery.
+Or, you might need to deprecate an instance of the service all together.
+To migrate the user information, you can export the user profiles from one instance of {{site.data.keyword.appid_short_notm}} and import them into another.

-You must be assigned the `Manager` [IAM role](/docs/account?topic=account-access-getstarted) for both instances of {{site.data.keyword.appid_short_notm}}.
+This action can be done through the API only.
+To see the steps, switch to the **API** instructions.
 {: note}

 ### Exporting user profiles
 {: #exporting-profiles}
+{: api}

 Before you can import your profiles to your new instance, you need to export them from your original instance of the service.

+1. Be sure that you are assigned the *Manager* [IAM role](/docs/account?topic=account-access-getstarted) for both the instance of {{site.data.keyword.appid_short_notm}}.
-1. Export the profiles from your original instance of the service.
+2. Export the profiles from your original instance of the service.

   ```sh
   curl -X GET https://us-south.appid.cloud.ibm.com/management/v4/{tenant-ID}/users/export \